post featured image

 4. Pulse up and down two times while holding the dumbbell between your legs in the loaded squat position.
 Then return the dumbbell to the mat.

-5. Stay low, holding the loaded squat position as you walk your feet forward (right foot, then left foot) so the front dumbbell is now between your legs.
+5. Stay low, holding the loaded squat position as you walk your feet forward (right foot, then left foot) so the front of the dumbbell is now between your legs.

 6. Again reach down to pick up the dumbbell, pulse for two squats and return the dumbbell to the mat.